 Democratizing Urban Governance

-Cities as places of aspiration for prosperity are likely to turn 60 % people into urban dwellers by 2030.
-While cities can offer opportunities to advance economic and social wellbeing, achieving this depends on an urban policy that provides decent employment and lifestyle for citizens while ensuring available resources are not overwhelmed by growth.
-At a time when rapid urbanisation is leading to congestion, lack of basic services, housing shortfalls, and deteriorating infrastructure, maintaining this balance becomes critical for developing countries, where UN says 95 % urban expansion will take place in coming decades.
+Cities as aspirational places of prosperity are likely to turn 60 % people into urban dwellers by 2030.
+While cities can offer opportunities to advance economic and social wellbeing, achieving this depends on an urban policy that provides decent employment and lifestyle to the citizens.
+At a time when rapid urbanisation is leading to congestion, lack of basic services, housing shortfalls, and deteriorating infrastructure, addressing these issues becomes critical for developing countries, where UN says 95 % urban expansion will take place in coming decades.
 Thus, urban governance needs to be in sync with UN’s 2015 Sustainable Development Goal 11 (that calls for inclusive, safe, resilient, and sustainable cities) as well as with its 2016 New Urban Agenda (that centres on ending poverty in all forms and dimensions to ensure inclusive cities).

 - How can participatory governance of ULBs in Odisha be strengthened to ensure sustainable cities?